KormexGit/GM-Animate/README.md

 I made this public before it's fully finished to unlock Github wiki and get started on documentation.
 Releases, quick start guide, packages, etc. still pending.

 ## GM Animate - Tools to easily manage sprite animations in GameMaker
-GM Animate is made to be beginner friendly, with functions that resemble how GameMaker built in functions look and are used.
+GM Animate is made to be beginner friendly, and uses a GameMaker-like function structure that makes it immediately familiar.

+To get started with GM Animate, download the yymps (link pending) and then check out the [basics guide](https://github.com/KormexGit/GM-Animate/wiki/Basics-Guide)!

 ### Features:
 - Play multiple sprite animations on one object